jazzband/django-constance/docs/testing.rst

     def test_override_context_manager():
         ...

-Pytest fixture as function or method parameter (
+Pytest fixture as function or method parameter.

-NOTE: no import needed as fixture is available globally)
+.. note:: No import needed as fixture is available globally.

 .. code-block:: python